 Read my guide to the most popular Museums in Cusco

 If you haven’t ever heard of it, you will in Cusco as they advertise it everywhere as if it was the most common and commercialized thing in the world.
-Instead, you need to pay good attention.
+Instead, you need to be careful.

-It’s not a joke and not for everyone.
-It’s a ritual that is supposed to have a tremendous healing effect, cleaning your body and soul from the rubbish from the past and transforming you into your real being.
+Now it is commercialized as a healing method that cleanses your body and soul from the rubbish from the past and transforms you into your real being.

 It would be all amazing if it were not for the huge business they have built around it and, consequently, lots of scammy people offering the “service.”